brunojppb/reactgram-book/book/setup/what-we-need-to-start.md

 ## Moving on

 In the next steps, we will install all those dependencies mentioned above and get them up & running to create our **Reactgram** app.
-To make things a little easier for you, I will also add a link to the commit of all changes we make along the way, so you can see all the file changes we made together during the following chapters.